-During the research phase for our trip to the Czech Republic, I read about some of the spa experiences they offer.
+During the research phase for our trip to the Czech Republic, I read about the spa experiences they offer.
 Specifically, beer spas.
 There were several, in fact, all across the country.
 This unique (though gimmicky) concept immediately piqued my interest.

 I ended up choosing one in the heart of Prague called Spa Beerland (Pivni Lazne in Czech).
 The photos on their website looked the prettiest.
 What can I say, I’m all about aesthetics, especially when shopping for a relaxing spa.
-Their website recommended booking reservations in advance, so I chose an evening when we didn’t have anything pre-planned and made a booking for the two of us.
+Their website recommended booking reservations in advance.
+So I chose an evening when we didn’t have anything pre-planned and made a booking for the two of us.
 Mark wasn’t completely sold on the idea, not being a spa-guy.
 But he figured it might be fun, and the addition of unlimited beer consumption helped sway him.

-The spa was conveniently located just a short walk from our hotel, which wasn’t something I had planned, it just turned out that way.
+The spa was conveniently located just a short walk from our hotel, which wasn’t something I had planned.
+It just turned out that way.